Vera-Emelianenko/BI_2021_fastqc/README.md

 # BI_2021_fastqc

 This is python project for python course in bioinnformatics institute.
 The fastqc.py is a script for sequencing reads quality control.
-It provides the simalar metrics and graphs as the widely used FastQC tool from Babraham Institute.
+It provides the similar metrics and graphs as the widely used FastQC tool from Babraham Institute.

-# Contributors
+## Contributors

-# Installation
+## Installation

 The installation process does not rely on distinct OS features and can be applied for Windows, Linux and Mac systems

-### Archive downloading
+#### Archive downloading

 The archive with the content of the project can be downloaded via visual interface of GitHub.
 Please, go to our project *main* branch, choose green button "Code" on the upper right and download zip.
 Zip archive might be unpacked with any tool you have or with gunzip.